DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/cloud_process_operation.rst

 RGB Restore Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes during the cloud process the rgb information of some poitns inside the region of interest are lost, because the corresponding clouds are noise.
+Sometimes during the cloud process the rgb information of some points inside the region of interest are lost, because the corresponding clouds are noise.
 This mode restores some of the rgb information using the average of neighboring points.

-* Mode: box mode, where the rgb is the average of points in a square kernal; or tight mode, where the rgb is the average of neighboring valid points.
+* Mode: box mode, where the rgb is the average of points in a square kernel; or tight mode, where the rgb is the average of neighboring valid points.
 * Iteration: number of times the rgb restore operation is applied.
 * Dilation size: size of dilation kernel, bigger the number, more rgb information maybe restored.
 * Erosion size: size of erosion kernel, bigger the number, more rgb information maybe restored.